 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 IMPORTANT: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DON’T.)
+(They didn’t explain why, but if they say don’t do it, DON’T.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the component has turned on while charging, shut it down and then turn it back on again, manually restarting the Nest.
-Once it has completely restarted, plug it back in to finish charging.
+If the component has turned on while charging, power it off and then turn it back on again, manually restarting the Nest.
+Once it has fully restarted, plug it back in to finish charging.
 After an hour of charging, detach the Nest Thermostat and reconnect it to its base.

-Additionally, do not let this incident worry you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is actually saving money for you every day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
+Additionally, do not let this issue worry you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is actually saving money for you daily.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.